An introduction to $p$-adic $L$-functions: Measures and Iwasawa algebras

 \section{Measures and Iwasawa algebras}

-In \S\ref{sec:riemann to kubota}, we explained that a natural way to construct $p$-adic $L$-functions is to construct suitable $p$-adic measures on $\Zp^\times$.
-In this section, we introduce the formalism of the theory of $p$-adic analysis that we will be using in the sequel.
-Whilst some of the results of this section may appear a little dry in isolation, fluency in the measure-theoretic language will greatly help us simplify calculations that would otherwise be very technical.
+In this section, we formally develop the theory of $p$-adic analysis that we will be using in the sequel.
+Whilst some of the results may appear a little dry in isolation, fluency in the measure-theoretic language will greatly help us simplify later calculations that would otherwise be very technical.

+We start in a general setting, letting $G$ be a profinite abelian group, and introducing $p$-adic measures on $G$.
+We then show that the space of $p$-adic measures is isomorphic to the Iwasawa algebra of $G$.
+Additionally, in the special case where $G = \Zp$, we give a third perspective, showing that the Iwasawa algebra is also isomorphic to a space of power series via the Mahler transform.
+After developing a measure-theoretical toolkit for later use, we introduce pseudo-measures.
+We then conclude by discussing generalisations, including locally analytic distributions and rigid analytic functions.

+Throughout, we fix a finite extension $L$ of $\qp$, with the $p$-adic valuation normalised so that $v_p(p) = 1$; this will be the coefficient field.
+We write $\mathscr{O}_L$ for its ring of integers.